ACT

 Club email: westoncreektennisclub@gmail.com

-Weston Creek Tennis Club is a 12 synthetic grass court venue located in the centre of the ACT.
 Having served the local Canberra community for more than 50 years, the club has a proud history in the junior, adult and senior age groups.
 From junior coaching through to senior social hits, the club welcomes all and boasts one of the largest membership and competition bases in the ACT.
-The club has a wonderful community feel to it, bolstered by Canberra's most popular weekly social event every Wednesday night and the ACT's most popular annual club championship.

-The club would love to use the $50,000 grant to help facilitate the club's ongoing court expansion project, which will be a great boon to the growing local community following the creation and construction of several brand-new suburbs within 5 minutes of the club.
-With no other tennis courts allocated to the region, Weston Creek Tennis Club hopes to expand and provide our new neighbours with a welcoming tennis community for (at least) another 50 years!
+The club would love to use the $50,000 grant to help facilitate the club's ongoing court expansion project, which would be a great boon to the growing local community following the creation and construction of several new suburbs within five minutes of the club.

 Represented by: Ashleigh Simes